Tamashii90/car-fixers/README.md

 ## Database Design
 Following is the ERD of the database.
 Note that *EMP_ID* in the TASK table will initially hold a **group head**'s ID before a **group member** is assigned the task.
 This will be explained below.
-*This new ERD doesn't accurately reflect the database implementation yet (work in progress).*

 <div align="center">
     <img alt="DB_ERD" src="https://i.imgur.com/whgmsK3.png" />